edinburgh-napier/set09121/lectures/lecture4.md

 - Properties are the descriptive data that can be analysed, extracted or modified.  <!-- .element: class="fragment" -->
 - Properties are also a method to allow unique identification of individual objects.  <!-- .element: class="fragment" -->
 - What are the properties of objects you see in other systems?  <!-- .element: class="fragment" -->
-- From our rules (Formal Elements) we have extracted most of our objects and their properties.  <!-- .element: class="fragment" -->
+- From our rules (Formal Elements) we can extract most of our objects and their properties.  <!-- .element: class="fragment" -->
-- Rules (Formal Elements) > Objects and their Properties.  <!-- .element: class="fragment" -->

 ---